pilight/pilight/docs/source/eventing/actions/label.rst

    IF 1 == 1 THEN label DEVICE tempLabel TO 'Bell rang' AFTER '30 SECOND' IF 1 == 1 THEN label DEVICE tempLabel TO None FOR '10 MINUTE' AFTER '30 SECOND'

-.. versionadded:: nigtly
+.. versionadded:: 8.1.4.

 .. code-block:: console

-   IF 1 == 1 THEN label DEVICE tempLabel TO Door was opened BLINK on FOR 1 MINUTE
+   IF 1 == 1 THEN label DEVICE tempLabel TO 'Door was opened' BLINK on FOR 1 MINUTE IF 1 == 1 THEN label DEVICE tempLabel TO 'Door was closed' COLOR white BGCOLOR green BLINK off